 My name is Christopher Miszczak, I am a graphic designer, an Illustrator, a public relations communications specialist, and also a traditional painter.
 Graduating from Fanshawe Colleges Graphic Design Program in 2007, and again in 2021.
 I have in fact been painting and drawing before I even learned how to walk.

 For years, it's always been something that I just did for fun.
 That is until 2010, when I sold my first painting at a Starbucks Art Showing since then I caught the traditional painting bug and haven't stopped since.

 So much of what I am doing is because personally I simply find it fun.
 I enjoy pushing myself, educating myself, challenging myself and creating the images that inspire something, not just for myself but for others as well.

-I have sold paintings across both Canada and the US, including Alberta, Oregon and Kansas.
+I have sold paintings across both Canada and the US, including BC, Alberta, Oregon, Texas, Kansas, and New York City.
 I have even sold paintings across the world, which also includes Australia.

 In fact the first painting that I ever created is still hanging in the library of my old high-school at St.Thomas Aquinas in London Ontario Canada.